 Mitten Acres Sales Policy for Nigerian Dwarf Dairy Goats

 All of our foundation stock came from herds that tested negative for CAE, CL, Johnnies, Brucellosis and TB.
-Our herd tested negative in 2018 and 2019.
-Testing is done in the fall just before breeding season begins.
+Our herd tested negative in 2018, 2019, and 2020.
+Testing is done in the fall by our farm veterinarian just before breeding season begins.

 Occasionally if we have goats that do not meet the standards we are looking for, we will sell those animals as wether (neutered males) goats or as "pet quality" and they may or may not be registered.
 We sell pet quality goats at a reduced cost with or without registration papers to good homes.
 Those goats will be clearly stated as such.

-Any goat leaving our farm must have at least one other goat or you need to buy two goats.
-Goats are herd animals and require another goat to thrive and for companionship - They need a buddy to thrive!
+Any goat leaving our farm must have at least one other goat on your farm or you need to buy two goats.
+Goats are herd animals and require another goat to thrive and for companionship - They need another goat buddy to thrive!

 If you see an animal posted on our website you are interested in, before sending a deposit, email us at email@example.com to verify the animal is still available - I sometimes get behind on posting!

 ** We highly recommended reading this book before buying a goat.
 It is a great resource for goat owners, old and new.
 We do not receive any commissions from book sales - It's just a good book we recommend and it's under $8.00!